dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 ### Firewall Rules

-Security Groups created by default with VPC allows Inbound traffic only within given VPC.
+A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html) acts as a firewall that controls the traffic allowed to and from the resources in your virtual private cloud (VPC).
+You can choose the ports and protocols to allow for inbound traffic and for outbound traffic.

+Security groups created by default with VPC allows inbound traffic only within given VPC.
 Add rules that would allow SSH, ICMP and HTTPS inbound traffic from outside world:

 ```
 aws ec2 authorize-security-group-ingress \